A day at White Lake Tso Kar in Ladakh

-As we are writing our next series of Leh Ladakh road trip, we are getting nostalgic.
-We started writing about the Nubra Valley but the story of White Lake Tso Kar, which is the smallest of all the three lakes (Pangong Tso, Tso Moriri, and Tso Kar) popped up before in our mind.
-We will surely come back with the post on the Nubra Valley next.
+As we are writing our next series of Leh Ladakh road trip from Delhi, we are getting nostalgic.
+We started writing about the Nubra Valley but the story of White Lake Tso Kar, which is the smallest of the three main high altitude lakes of Ladakh (Pangong Tso, Tso Moriri, and Tso Kar) popped up before in our mind.
+So let’s know a little about white Lake Tso Kar in Ladakh.

 Route for the White Lake Tso Kar